 Any adverse developments to the political situation in Madagascar could have a material effect on our Company's business, results of operations and financial condition.
-Democratic elections in Madagascar are planned for 2013 but whether the elections calendar jointly established between the UN and the Elections commissions can be maintained remains uncertain.
-To date, our Company has not been placed under any constraints or experienced disruptions in our exploration efforts due to the political situation in Madagascar.
-Depending on future actions taken by the transitional government, our Company and its business operations could be impacted.
+Democratic elections in Madagascar are planned for 2013 but whether the elections calendar jointly established between the UN and the Elections Commissions can be maintained is uncertain.
+To date, our Company has not experienced and disruptions or been placed under any constraints in our exploration efforts due to the political situation in Madagascar.
+Depending on future actions taken by the transitional government, or any future government, our Company's business operations could be impacted.

 A roadmap, designed by the Southern African Development Community, was signed by the various political factions on September 17, 2011, a government of national unity was formed during November 2011 and the transition parliament was re-structured to include opposition members.
 An independent elections commission was established in April 2012.
 The African Union has endorsed this roadmap.
 This roadmap provides a path for democratic elections.
-At the date of this report, presidential elections were scheduled for May 8, 2013, while parliamentary elections and second-round presidential elections were set for July 3, 2013, as announced by the elections commission and the United Nations.
-The African Union announced on January 28, 2013 the need to respect all provisions of the roadmap, including the unconditional return of ousted President Marc Ravalomanana as soon as possible.
-His return, along with technical elements related to preparations for elections could delay the scheduled dates.
-The consequences of the outcome of these elections (or the failure to hold them) may adversely affect our business plan and operations.
+At the date of this report, presidential elections were scheduled for October 25, 2013, while parliamentary elections and second-round presidential elections were set for December 20, 2013, as announced by the elections commission and the United Nations.
+The consequences of the outcome of these elections (or the further failure to hold them) may adversely affect our business plan and operations.